Joseph Linsey: Biography

-Born in Russia, he immigrated to the United States as a child and later grew up in Boston.
-After his father died, he went to work at the age of nine delivering groceries and later became apprenticed as a meatcutter.
+Linsey was born in Grodno, Russian Empire (now Belarus) to Jewish parents Abraham Linsky and Sarah Slotnick and immigrated with his family to Boston at age 1.
+After his father died of tuberculosis in 1908, his mother remarried grocer Joseph Ackner.
+He went to work at the age of 9 delivering groceries and later became apprenticed as a meatcutter.
+He became a U.S. citizen at age 19 and adopted the name Linsey.

 At the start of Prohibition, the 21-year-old Linsey began bootlegging illegal liquor with Charles "King" Solomon from a front business, the National Realty Company.
 He also bought Canadian liquor from the Bronfmans and, although serving a year for violations of the Volstead Act, he was acquitted from his two later indictments on similar charges.
 He was alleged by Vinnie Teresa to have been involved in wholesale gambling in the time after the Prohibition era.

-He died in Florida of natural causes in 1994.
+He married model Thelma Ray in 1969.
+He died of heart failure at Boston's Faulkner Hospital in 1994, aged 95.